neomutt/neomutt/README.md

 Hopefully this will build the community and reduce duplicated effort.

-NeoMutt was created when Richard Russon (FlatCap) took all the old Mutt patches, sorted through them, fixed them up and documented them.
+NeoMutt was created when Richard Russon (@FlatCap) took all the old Mutt patches, sorted through them, fixed them up and documented them.

 ## What Features does NeoMutt have?